statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/off-chain-funding.md

 classDef defunded opacity:0.2;
 ' />

-Finally, we update the joint channel to fund the application channel instead of the end users:
+Now that `J` is funded, we can finally update it to fund the application channel instead of the end users:
 <Mermaid chart='
 graph LR;
 linkStyle default interpolate basis;